Barophobia/Azure_104_Notes/Identity_and_Governance/readme.md

 To enable MFA there are some pre-requisites:

-- A working Azure AD Tenant with Azure AD Premium P1 license
+- A working Azure AD Tenant with Azure AD Premium P1 license*
 - An account with 'Conditional access administrator', 'Security Administrator' or 'Global adminsitrator' privileges.

-### How to enable MFA
+* MFA can be achieved using a free license but you will need to apply the default security rules which means you do not have the granular control of users and scenarios.

 ## Azure Self-Service Password Reset (SSPR)